Coffee-for-Cats/the-purrgatory/readme.md

 ### how to run
 `bash dev.sh` or
 `go run .` in the /server and `npm run dev` in the /client

+You will need to put assets in /client/sprites